nilayspshah/sq-hive-api-docs/source/index.html.md

 scripId | - | Useful when you want to query updates for a particular scrip.
 This is where you will pass the actual ID of the scrip.
 If you pass `BSE_SCRIP_CODE` as the `scripIdType`, you need to pass the BSE Scrip code, in case of [Tata Motors Ltd.](https://www.bseindia.com/stock-share-price/tata-motors-ltd/tatamotors/500570/) `BSE_SCRIP_CODE` is 500570 and `BSE_TICKR` is TATAMOTORS.
 You can refer to Instrument Masters like Bhavcopy or Scrip master(SCRIP.zip) from [this BSE site] (https://www.bseindia.com/members/index.aspx)

 ### Response Object
-The update will have 4 main components - `title`, `description`, `content`, `linkDetail.shortLink` which can be used
+The update will have 4 main components - `title`, `description`, `content`, `linkDetail.shortLink` which can be used. `title` + `description` will give you information about the company and the type of update that is being sent. `content` will give you details about the update.

 - Instrument Update Message Related Fields

 Field | Description
 --------- | -----------
-id | ID of the instrument update message title | Will return the long name of the company description | Will return the type of the update content | This field has the details about the update scripDetails.bseScripCode | Gives BSE scrip code of the company if present, else null scripDetails.scripName | Gives the long scrip name scripDetails.bseTickr | Gives BSE Tickr of the company if present, else null
+id | ID of the instrument update message title | Gives the long name of the company.
+Can contain emojis characters. description | Gives the type of the update.
+Can contain emojis characters. content | This field has the details about the update.
+Can contain emojis characters. scripDetails.bseScripCode | Gives BSE scrip code of the company if present, else null scripDetails.scripName | Gives the long scrip name scripDetails.bseTickr | Gives BSE Tickr of the company if present, else null